 Windows updates are one of the most critical aspects of your Windows computer, and this is not up for debate.
 Cybercriminals are dedicated in their pursuit of vulnerabilities, and Microsoft works hard to find exploitable loopholes and close them, which it does through developing and releasing updates for its software.
 Therefore, you put yourself at serious risk when not installing Windows updates.

 In previous years, new Windows versions were released to take security to a new level.
-However, since Microsoft ended the tradition of releasing new Windows versions, Windows Update for Windows 10 became the main tool for keeping the operating system up to date.
+However, since Microsoft ended the tradition of releasing new Windows versions, Windows Update for Windows 10 and Windows 11 became the main tool for keeping the operating system up to date.
 Its responsibilities include installing security, feature, and quality updates.

-To fetch and install these updates, the utility has to connect to Microsoft servers.
+To fetch and install Windows updates, the utility has to connect to Microsoft servers.
 However, you can choose to install the updates from an Intranet Microsoft Update service location instead.
 Most network administrators do so using the Windows Server Update Services (WSUS).

 With WSUS, you can easily manage how Windows updates are deployed to systems on a network.
 You can determine when and if a device receives updates and the type of updates that will be installed to any system.